cu-csci-2400-computer-systems/shell-examples/README.md

 ### Wait

 * `waitprob0.exe` - parent explicitly waits for child, output is ordered by waiting
-* `waitpid1.exe` - Child processes return values to parent using `exit()`, parent waits for children in any order.
+* `waitpid1.exe` - Child processes returns value to parent using `exit()`, parent waits for children in any order.
 Run repeatedly to see this effect.
 * `waitpid2.exe` - Like `waitpid1.exe` but wait for processes in specific order due to waiting for specific PID.
 Repeated execution shows output remains the same.

 ### execve